 Tip #10: Inspect the Pressure Cooker Before Each Use

-Outside of improper use, the second biggest danger comes from the pressure cooker have malfunctioning parts.
+Outside of improper use, the second biggest danger comes from the pressure cooker having malfunctioning parts.
 Before you begin cooking, do the following:

 - Check the lid for cracks